 This collection celebrates Kiwi comedy on TV: the caricatures, piss-takes, and sitcoms that have cracked us up, and pulled the wool over our eyes for over five decades.
 From turkeys in gumboots and Fred Dagg, to Billy T, bro'Town and Jaquie Brown.
 As Diana Wichtel reflects, watching the evolution of native telly laughs is, "a rich and ridiculous, if often painful, pleasure."

 Geoff Murphy was the trumpet player who got Kiwis yelling in the movie aisles.
 His 1981 road movie Goodbye Pork Pie was the first big hit of the Kiwi film renaissance.
 He completed an impressive triple punch with the epic Utu, and Bruno Lawrence alone on earth classic The Quiet Earth.
 From early student heists to Edgar Allen Poe, this collection pays tribute to the late, great, laconic wild man of Kiwi film.
 Plus read background pieces written in 2013 by cinematographer Alun Bollinger, friend Roger Donaldson, writer Dominic Corry and early partner in crime Derek Morton.

 This six-part Māori Television series documents the experiences of six Māori language students from around the country, on a three-week cultural field trip to Beijing, China.
 The teenagers take their own cameras to record their experiences.
 They attend a local high school, live with Chinese families, and take in the local sites and sounds.
 The series is in Te Reo Māori, with English sub-titles.
-In this episode, the students learn how to get around Beijing using the local transport, they visit schools and find out about calligraphy, and they tour Beijing’s legendary Forbidden City.
+In this episode, the students check out the food markets, learn about Chinese sports, and visit the Great Wall of China.